An Evening at Gotham By Gaslight!

 The comic book was very successful and now they just made an animated movie based on it.
 I will talk about the movie itself later, but first, the premiere night.

 It was a nice small gathering of Batman fans at the Paley Center in Beverly Hills.
 And on the screen, you can see the title of the film.
 It look very cool.
-After watching the film, they brought
+After watching the film, they brought out the cast to talk about the making of the animated film.

 The movie stars Bruce Greenwood as Batman and Jennifer Carpenter as Selina Kyle.
 The movie was directed by Warner Bros Animation's very own Sam Lu.